dsuryd/dotNetify/DevApp.ViewModels/Docs/Premium/DotNetifyTesting.md

 <d-alert info="true">

-<b>This is closed source library for Pro, Team and Enterprise sponsors.</b> If you are one, send an email to _admin@dotnetify.net_ with your username to get your license key.
-Free trial is available.
+<b>This is a closed source library for Pro, Team, and Enterprise sponsors.</b> If you are one, send an email to _admin@dotnetify.net_ with your username to get your license key.

 - Pro sponsor: single developer, up to 50 client connections per test project.
 - Team sponsor: up to 10 developers, unlimited client connections + private email support.